 When growing organically, the old saying “if it ain’t broke don’t fix it” is a good motto to go by.
 If your plants look healthy, don’t do anything!

-If you are noticing nutrient problems and you discover the root pH is way off, it's possible you may need to adjust the pH using an organic source for pH management.
-How do I adjust the pH when growing organically?
+If you are noticing nutrient problems and you discover the root pH is way off, it’s possible you may need to adjust the pH using an organic source for pH management.
+But it’s important to avoid using chemicals that could possibly damage your soil ecosystem that is essential to getting the most out of super soil.
+How do I adjust the pH safely when growing organically?

-However, nutrient problems caused by pH are rare in composted super soil.
+However, nutrient problems caused by pH are rare in composted super soil unless you’ve started with a bad water source that’s throwing the pH off by a lot.

 What causes pH problems in organic super soil?